SOFTS-Raw sugar slips as Omicron, inflation fears unnerve global markets

 * Dealers noted top producer Brazil has seen much needed rains across the vast coffee growing areas this month.
 Further rains are forecast for the remainder of the month.

-* The weather has been becoming drier in top robusta producer Vietnam, allowing the harvest to proceed, but an upcoming storm, if it hits the key growing region, could disrupt bean drying and hurt quality.
+* The weather has been becoming drier in top robusta producer Vietnam, allowing the harvest to proceed, but if a storm in the forecast hits the main growing region, it could disrupt bean drying and hurt quality.

-(Reporting by Maytaal Angel; Editing by Kirsten Donovan and Amy Caren Daniel)
+(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by Kirsten Donovan and Amy Caren Daniel)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.